How to build your first freelance writing website even if you’re not tech-savvy.

 If you’re unsure what features you want, check out your competitors’ pages or other writer’s websites for ideas and inspiration.
 Don’t copy other peoples’ sites, though!
 Many platforms offer free trials so that you can try it out before you commit to buying.

-At the very least, you should have an about page, services page, blog, portfolio page, and of course, a home page that advertises exactly what you do and who you help.
+At the very least, you should have an about page, services page, portfolio page, and of course, a home page that advertises exactly what you do and who you help.
+I also think you need a blog page too but it’s not necessary to get started.

 Speaking of your about me page, my friend Shweta has this amazing about me page template and training.